garethjns/DriftDiffusion/README.md

 ## Classes

 - **DD.m** - Creates an object that can be used to run and plot a drift diffusion model over a specified number of iterations.
 - **DDp.m** - (Not yet implemented fully)
 Creates a 'perpetual' DD model that can generate additional iterations as needed.
 No preallocation, all calculations done on each iteration so slower.
+- **multiDD.m** - Combines multiple DD objects in to multisensory/multimodal decision - not added yet.

 ## Usage